Complex structures on nilpotent Lie algebras with one-dimensional center

 \subsection{Study of Family II}

-In Section~\ref{final-eq-FII} we arrive at the reduced equations~\eqref{FII-SnN} in Theorem~\ref{main-theorem}.
-We also complete the classification of complex structures up to equivalence.
-In Section~\ref{acs-FII}, we study the ascending type of the $8$-dimensional nilpotent Lie algebras that admit a complex structure in Family II, reaching Table~\ref{tab:valores-complejos2}.
-This shows that Families~I and~II do not overlap.
+In this section we arrive at the reduced equations~\eqref{FII-SnN} in Theorem~\ref{main-theorem}, as well as at the classification of the complex structures in the Family II.
+Moreover, we study the ascending type of the $8$-dimensional nilpotent Lie algebras admitting such complex structures, reaching Table~\ref{tab:valores-complejos2}.
+Our starting point is Proposition~\ref{prop-resumen}.